-Each year Johns Hopkins Summer Programs partners with a number of foundations to ensure equal access to educational opportunities to a diverse number of students.
+Each year Johns Hopkins Summer Programs partners with a number of foundations to ensure equal access to educational opportunities.
 Although we work with these organizations, Johns Hopkins Summer Programs does not guarantee admissions or funding solely on the basis of belonging to these organizations.
 If you are a student seeking additional funding opportunities for our programs, we invite you to contact the appropriate organization for more information.
 Each organization below has its own application and selection processes.

 National Society of High School Scholars

 NSHSS, a student honors organization, recognizes the highest achieving high school students in the world and rewards them with educational, cultural and government-related opportunities as a bridge from high school achievement to college distinction and onto career independence.

 The Joyce Ivy Foundation is a non-profit, 501c3 organization committed to elevating the college aspirations of the next generation of female leaders from the Midwest.
 Through the Summer Scholars Program, the Joyce Ivy Foundation provides scholarships for talented high school women from the Midwest to participate in summer academic programs on the campuses of our college partners.

 Minds Matter transforms the lives of accomplished high school students from low-income families by broadening their dreams and preparing them for college success.
 Each student is assigned to two mentors who they meet with weekly: a team leader; and SAT/ACT test preparation, writing, critical thinking, and math instructors.
 During the summer, Minds Matter sends students across the globe to learn life skills as they are exposed to various cultures, experience perspectives from students throughout the world and become global thinkers.